sdss/apogee_drp/docs/rv.rst

    * - N_COMPONENTS
      - Number of components from the Gaussian decomposition of the cross-correlation function.
+This the maximum N_COMPONENTS of the visits for this star.
-If N_COMPONENTS=0, then this means that the Gaussian decomposition failed for that visit or star.
+       If N_COMPONENTS=0, then the Gaussian decomposition failed for all visits for this star.

    * - MEANFIB
      - Mean fiberID across the visits